 They’re also concerned that elements of the Act can force companies (such as telecom providers) to retain valuable customer information for various purposes, leaving businesses to bear the cost burdens of the retention and the responsibility to protect that data for an unspecified length of time.

-In a frighteningly ironic twist on data protection and retention concerns, the ability to make important data disappear is just as concerning to privacy advocates.
+In a frighteningly ironic twist on data protection concerns, the ability to make important data disappear is just as concerning to privacy advocates.

 In the flurry of activity and executive action now taking place in the United Sates following the installation of its new administration, an online publication called the Privacy in our Digital Lives: Protecting Individuals and Promoting Innovation report was removed from the White House website, and replaced with a smiling photo of the new administration leaders and a sign- up form to get government information in exchange for personal information.

-The report, still available elsewhere, outlined the previous Obama administration’s attempts to improve consumer privacy protections, including its work to coax legislators to enshrine the Consumer Privacy Bill of Rights, which warned of the potential privacy infringements caused by increased data collection by the U.S. government, some of it derived from the same commercial sources advertisers use.
+The report, still available elsewhere, outlined the previous Obama administration’s attempts to improve consumer privacy protections.
+It wanted to coax U.S. legislators to enshrine the Consumer Privacy Bill of Rights, which warned of the potential privacy infringements caused by increased data collection by the U.S. government, some of it derived from the same commercial sources advertisers use.

 What’s more, as described during a speaker’s panel presentation staged by the Information and Privacy Commissioner of Ontario in recognition of Data Privacy Day called Government and Big Data: Privacy Risks and Solutions, data protection is much more than a technical or even legal issue now.

-It is a social and moral matter that impacts everyone living a digital lifestyle.
+It is a social and moral matter that impacts everyone living the digital lifestyle, no matter which country.

 # # #